 30.4 oz

-If you want to shave off as much weight as possible from your kit, the Exos Pro 55 won't be attractive to you since the frame, padding, and hip belts aren't removable, even if the top lid is.
-“Save this pack for your long hauls and use a more nimble pack for day trips,” admits our lead tester.
-That said, one can certainly make a proper sub-ten-pound base weight kit when using the Exos Pro, and for that, we applaud Osprey's effort.
-The main nylon fabric is built to last for years, but you should know that the back mesh on the suspension system might need to be babied a little more.
-Another worthy alternative to the Exos Pro 55 is the REI Co-op Flash Air 50, which also has back padding that reminds us of more conventional packs but features a very light main pack body.
-The main difference between the two is that the Flash Air 50 is a roll-top.
+If you're the type who likes to strip your pack down to cut as much weight as possible, this likely isn't your pack.
+The frame, padding, and hip belts aren't removable (although the top lid is).
+“Save this pack for your long hauls and use a more nimble pack for day trips,” our lead tester recommends.
+Still, you can certainly make a proper sub-ten-pound base weight kit when using the Exos Pro, and for that, we applaud Osprey's design.
+The main nylon fabric is built to last for years, but the back mesh on the suspension system might need to be babied a little more.
+The REI Flash Air 50's back padding reminds us of more conventional packs it but features a very light main pack body.
+The main difference between the two is that the Flash Air 50 is a roll-top style and lacks a removable brain altogether.

 Going lighter often means starting out from the trailhead with simpler gear and a little more knowledge on how to best use what you've brought along.
 For discriminating ultralight tastes, we have the The Cutaway from Nashville Pack, an expert's pack with very impressive stats.
 This 40-liter pack keeps its weight-to-volume ratio low by forgoing an internal frame and padding.
 “Without padding, I recommend packing this rig strategically so that nothing pokes you in the back,” says our tester.
 If you've dialed in your sleeping system and shelter setup, then The Cutaway could be the cherry on top of your ultimate UL kit.